McKenna Process Company

 Father's well known collecting activities in the Fisher mounds had aroused a much-delayed bit of research that revived his memories and really pleased him.

 When Father was excavating and came upon animal bones and teeth, he saved them, interested in what the hunters brought back for food and other uses.
 Most excavators simply discarded this sort of material.
-But Paul W. Parmalee of the Illinois State Museum, learned that all these animal remains from the Fisher mound site had been preserved in the big collection that Father had given to the University of Chicago back in 1930.
+But [the late] Paul W. Parmalee [formerly] of the Illinois State Museum, learned that all these animal remains from the Fisher mound site had been preserved in the big collection that Father had given to the University of Chicago back in 1930.
 He secured permission from the University of Chicago to study this material, and he published his findings in the "American Midland Naturalist" issue of October, 1962, entitled, "The Faunal Complex of the Fisher Site, Illinois."
 [See also this PDF of another Parmelee article - George, III]

 Parmelee identified 16 species of freshwater mussels, 10 of fish, one amphibian, 10 reptiles, 38 birds, and 22 species of mammals.
 He noted many interesting facts: the largest single species was the white-tailed deer; there were almost as many mussel shells; an unexpectedly high count of snakes; a wide variety of turtles and waterfowl; another unexpectedly high count of hawk and eagle species; and one lone bison bone.
 Deer meat was obviously the standard food item; the mussels were used both for food and for conversion to implements and decorations; hawks and eagles, probably for their feathers; the bison was one of the last of his kind East of the Mississippi.
 But, why snakes ?
 Maybe: only in hard times.